ga-swarm/env-swarm-api/README.md

 ### Local development with docker env
 API service is configured through environment variables, see `.env.example`.
-Actually in this implementation you dont need any DB params.
-But it wiil be need soon.
-So you can use local docker postgress.
+Actually in this implementation you don't need use any DB params.
-For use commands below just rename `.env.example` to `.env.local`

 ### Swarm Dev Environment
 #### 1. Swarm Nodes Env